 Compliance Advisory Service Desk

 MOL has established both Internal and External Compliance Advisory Service Desks.
 Each desk accepts reports and provides consultations for MOL and MOL Group full-time personnel and temporary employees.
 Lawyers from outside the company serve the External Compliance Advisory Service Desk.
 They will report questions and issues to the Compliance Committee Office, and handle ongoing follow-up contacts between the whistleblower and the company.
 The company will ensure that company personnel reporting or consulting about a breach, and cooperating in related investigations shall not be treated unfavorably.
+The details of compliance violations are disclosed internally.
 For those outside the groups such as business partners in Japan and overseas, please send your message/inquiry on compliance from here.

 Breaches of compliance in MOL Group companies